SChan11E6/HKU-Archery-Scoresheet-OCR/README.md

 Folder where you want the output excel to be put.

 ## 4. Press Proceed
 A green bar would run on the bottom of the pop-up window to show OCR progress.
-Once the bar finishes running, another pop-up window would tell you the recognition is done.
-Do not open the excel before this pop-up as the writing access might be restricted.
+Once the bar finishes running, the window will close itself, signifying the process has been completed.
+Do not open the excel when the progress bar is going, as the writing access might be restricted.

-Once the pop-up is closed, it will close the application as well.

 ## 5. Results
 Most cells in the generated excel are not editable to prevent messing up with the formulae.
 If you wish to edit something, please copy and paste to another excel.